-Some childcare providers have survived the covid-19 pandemic by essentially paying to take care of children
+Some childcare providers have survived the pandemic by paying to take care of children

 The Legislature responded in late March by approving three rounds of payments, dubbed “peacetime emergency grants,” for child care providers.
 The state offered $29.6 million from its funds for the grant program and tacked on another $10 million from the federal government.